 We pass a tabernacle sign, so back tracked to see this little church.
 At a star shaped crossroads the old supply railway would have went straight on to join with the GWR at Llanvihangel Crucorney, we turn right towards Forest Coal Pit and through Bettws.
 It’s downhill all the way to Pantyglli where we turn right to join the ‘old Hereford road’ and then past Triley Court a classical Georgian mansion.
 It’s a short distance now to Abergavenny and to where I parked the car.

 We’re not experienced mountain walkers and neither are we mountain bikers, but we did our research (including the predicted weather) and spoke to a few people who’d done the walk, but sometimes it just needs a leap of faith, though it’s easy to see how people become statistics of the mountain rescue.
 This wasn’t a simple ride, it was very challenging, if you divided the effort we put in with the actual mileage this was probably the hardest little excursion we’d done, maybe we underestimated how steep the roads were leading to the mountain.
 The last bit up to the top of the mountain was so hard we averaged less than 1 mph, it took us three hours to do the two miles to the bothy, but without some sacrifice it wouldn’t have been worth doing.
-It was an achievement, and it’s amazing how much pleasure can be achieved by the magnificent views and the unvarnished little bothy, (my first, but not the last).
+It was an achievement, and it’s amazing how much pleasure can be attained by the magnificent views and the unvarnished little bothy, (my first, but not the last).
 I have now paid my respects to honour a former colleague and friend, and I can recall fond memories of things we shared together.
 Good bye Dave-the-rage.

 Builth Wells was a market/spa town and has had a settlement here since Roman times, the Normans built a castle, but today the town is most renowned for the Royal Welsh showground, originally a market to compete with Hereford, but now the showground accommodates many festivals; including the Royal Welsh Show, one of the largest agricultural shows in Europe.